luigigalli/TEN_Platform/team-updates/temp/_tracking.md

     - Documented potential improvements
     - Suggested future enhancements
     - Listed optimization opportunities
+  - Branch Rename Rationale:
+    - Changed from feat/ to env/ prefix
+    - Better reflects focus on environment configuration
+    - Aligns with documented branch strategy
+    - Improves clarity of change scope

 ## Guidelines
 1. Create a new temp file for each significant change